Adil Zulfikarpašić: Exile

 After becoming disillusioned with Josip Broz Tito's government shortly after the end of the war, Zulfikarpašić fled into exile in Zurich, Switzerland.

 While on his way to Switzerland, Zulfikarpašić stayed in Innsbruck, Austria.
 There he met Tatjana Nikšić, daughter of the NDH diplomat Ante Nikšić.
-The relationship between the two caused a stir among the Croat emigres, especially the Franciscans.
+The relationship between the two caused a stir among the Croat émigrés, especially the Franciscans.
 However, her father who was in Buenos Aires at the time, approved the relationship writing that Zulfikarpašić's head was "in the right place", though he preferred if Zulfikarpašić would convert to Catholicism.
+The couple subsequently relocated to Rome, where Zulfikarpašić associated with former Ustaše official Alija Šuljak.

 Zulfikarpašić, a self-identified Croat, found allies in the exiled leaders of the Croatian Peasant Party (HSS), Juraj Krnjević especially, who was sympathetic towards Bosnian Muslims.
 Zulfikarpašić also befriended August Juretić, a Croat Catholic priest close to HSS, whom he succeeded jointly with Pavao Jesih as a co-editor of Hrvatski dom, the official magazine of HSS after Juretić died in 1954.
 However, he became more convinced that Bosnian Muslims need to develop their own political direction.
 Writing in January 1956 to Indiana sociologist Dinko Tomašić, Zulfikarpašić blamed the Ustaše for the interruption of the development of Bosnian Muslims towards Croatdom, stating that Tomašić's statement that "the rise of national consciousness among Muslims Bosnia and Herzegovina developed [...] exclusively in the direction of Croatdom" was correct, but added that "on the account of Ustaše transgressions during the war, there were instances of distancing from Croatdom even among those layers that had already started identifying themselves and becoming conscious in that direction" and that "the process of national awakening in the direction of Croatdom experienced heavy blows in the course of the war and was slowed."

 In 1963, Zulfikarpašić founded the Liberal-Democratic Alliance of Bosniaks-Muslims.
 The Alliance brought together Muslims who studied outside of Yugoslavia during World War II, together with former imams of the German 13th Waffen-SS Division Handschar and former Young Muslims.
 It promoted the national name "Bosniak" with the aim of severing ties with Croatian and Serbian national identities.